sickozell/SickoCV/README.md

 When ARM input is triggered the IN input will start to be routed to OUT on next clock detection and GATE output will provide a high state.

-With another ARM triggering (unarm) the routing will stop on next clock detection and GATE output will go low.
+Then, another ARM triggering (unarm) the routing will stop on next clock detection and GATE output will go low.

 FADE knob (up to 50ms) can be used to avoid attack or release clicks when audio signals are connected to IN input.

 If ARM is triggered again before clock detection it will abort arming or unarming.

-Triggering RESET input will immediately stops the routing.
+Triggering RESET input will immediately stop the routing.

-Triggering RESETALL input will immediately stops all the 8 routings.
+Triggering RESETALL input will immediately stop all the 8 routings.

 NOTE: input triggers are considered high when greater than 0v.

 ## Btoggler+
-### 8 buffered toggle switches (flip flop) with signal routing and warnings to use with led midi controllers
+### 8 buffered toggle switch router, plus warnings to use with led midi controllers
 #### - Purpose:
 'btoggler+' it's almost the same of previous one, but it has a further functionality (WRN outs) to be used with programmable led midi controllers to have a visual feedback on controller.
 #### - Detailed instructions: